-This is based off a session put together by Grant Hackett’s coach as part of his mid-season build up.
+This is based on a session put together by Grant Hackett’s coach as part of his mid-season build-up.
 This session is great for swimmers and triathletes preparing for longer, open water swims.

 - 800m (4x 150m F/S, 50m Stroke) WU;

 - 8x 150m (2x Breathing 3/5/7, 2x Freestyle/Head up/Freestyle, 2x Freestyle/Fly/Freestyle, 2x Freestyle/Back/Freestyle) on 2:15;

 - 8x 50m (2x Drill, 2x Stroke count, 2x Drill, 2x Build to FAST);

 - 30x 100m on 1:40;

 - 4x 50m on :45;

 - 4x 50m (25m HARD/25m easy) on 60sec;